 Deone Jackman’s insight, tenacity, and generosity made it possible for the Art Center to launch this ambitious program.
 With her support, we are able to bring visiting artists from around the world every year, support a year long residency for a Chicago based artist, and continue to collaborate with other institutions to grow our program and the opportunities we provide.

-At this time, residencies are curated based on the quality of artists’ work and the impact this residency will have on their practice.
-International and national residencies range from six to eight weeks, while local artists may be in residence for up to a year, depending on the artist’s needs and project scope.
-Beyond the studio space, visiting artists are provided housing accommodation, supportive resources, and connection to the city’s artists, institutions, and cultural communities.
+The Residency is curated based on an artist’s ideas and interest to think critically about their practice and its relationship to notions of site, community, geography, and a demonstrated commitment to dismantling inequities through their work.
+International and national residencies range from six to eight weeks, while Chicago artists may be in residence for up to a year, depending on the artist’s needs and project scope.
+Artists are provided studio space at the Art Center, supportive resources, and connection to the city’s artists, institutions, and cultural communities.

 The ten studios that house our various residencies are located on the 2nd floor of the Center in the The Gudia Family Creative Wing.
 Our studio spaces are one part of a larger opportunity that comes from being in residence at the Center.
 Not only are artists given a blank space, with west facing windows to bring in natural light and keep an eye on the ever changing weather but they also have access to staff, classes & the artists lounge at the Center.